apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/project_setup.md

 When you open a website in a browser, the browser first downloads the page's HTML.
 To do the same thing with Node.js, we will install a program - an npm module - to help us with it. npm modules are installed using `npm`, which is another program, automatically installed with Node.js.

-> There is a huge collection of open-source libraries for Node.js at [npmjs.com](https://www.npmjs.com/).
+> The [npmjs.com](https://www.npmjs.com/) registry offers a huge collection of open-source libraries for Node.js.
 You can (and you should) utilize it to save time and tap into the amazing open-source community around JavaScript and Node.js.

 ## Creating a new project with npm {#creating-a-project}